99btyler/minecraft-screenshot-renamer/README.md

 # minecraft-screenshot-renamer
-Make the name of your Minecraft screenshots more readable
+Rename your Minecraft screenshots to something more readable using Pillow

 # Using this yourself
-1. In terminal, type `pip3 install Pillow`
+1. In terminal, type `pip3 install Pillow` to get Pillow
 2. Download this repository
+3. In the repository folder, find the screenshots folder and put your screenshots in it
-3. In terminal, go to the directory of this repository then type `python3 main.py`
+4. Using terminal, go to the directory of this repository and type `python3 main.py`